canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 }
 ```

 Voilà!
-These are four common ~~misatkes~~ mistakes when writing our first unit tests.
+These are four common mistakes when writing our first unit tests.
 Remember to put your test in the right places following a naming convention.
-Also, keep one assertion per test and don't repeat logic in your assertions.
-You will have better tests avoiding these mistakes.
+Also, keep one assertion per test, and don't repeat logic in your assertions.
+You will have better tests by avoiding these mistakes.

 If you want to practice identifying and fixing these mistakes, check my [Unit Testing 101](https://github.com/canro91/Testing101) repository.
 You will find the tests that Stringie developers wrote and some other ~~misatkes~~ mistakes they made. _Your mission, Jim, should you choose to accept it, is to fix them._